progval/oxigraph/lib/oxigraph/src/succinct/README.md

 * 280MiB for the vfunc of spog quads
 * 74MiB for the Elias-Fano of frame offsets of opsg quads
 * 1.6GiB for the vfunc of opsg quads

+## Secondary index

+Finally, we need an index to query quads matching `(_, predicate, _, _)`.

+We could do this with an extra quad store (ordered by psog or posg) and a first-term index, but this can be achieved with a lightweight index mapping each `predicate` to the list of `subject` such that there are quads matching `(subject, predicate, _, _)`.

+For this, we extract the list of term ids used as a predicate in any quad, and build an Elias-Fano structure containing them all.
+We call it a contraction (because it contracts a range of integers to a smaller one).
+As a small fraction of terms are every used as predicate, this allows mapping predicates' term ids to an internal id that is a much smaller integer, and avoid wasting space in the next structure.

+Next, we build a [BvGraph](https://docs.rs/webgraph/latest/webgraph/graphs/bvgraph/), which is a data structure that maps from integers to sets of integers, using as keys the internal ids we just computed, and as values subject ids.

+This indexes `wikidata-20240320-truthy-BETA` in:

+* 30kiB for the contraction
+* 503MiB for BvGraph itself, 30kiB for its own internal Elias-Fano